 The airline pilot career programs we offer at our global airline academies are all slightly different.
 This page will provide an overview on how to become an Airline Pilot if you are living in the United States.
 This means you will undertake an FAA (Federal Aviation Agency) pilot training program.

 The type of training program you choose to undertake will depend on your ultimate career goal.
 Obtaining your Commercial pilot license, with a Flight Instructor Certificate, in the U.S.A. can be achieved in 15 months at L3Harris Flight Academy, subject to scheduling.
 The steps below outline a cadet pilot’s typical progression through our flagship Professional Pilot Program which prepares students whose goal is to work for an airline.

 Discover the journey you will take to become a FAA certified pilot at our Florida Airline Academy.

 No two days will be the same; you'll meet colleagues from all walks of life and fly hundreds of new customers each day.
 You'll experience new cities, landscapes and cultures throughout your career.
-We look forward to welcoming you to L3Harris and helping you to launch your Airline Pilot career.Request info
+We look forward to welcoming you to campus and helping you to launch your Airline Pilot career.Request info

 Stage 1: Research

-There are many flight schools in Florida, but none that stand out like L3Harris Airline Academy.
+There are many flight schools in Florida, but none that stand out like L3Harris Flight Academy.
 As part of a world-leading, global aviation business, our cadets have access to the latest training technologies and systems.